scrabbletank/farhome-rules/rulesdoc.md

 #### Siphon Undead

 You can sense the life force keeping Undead alive.
 On your turn you may spend 5 AP to touch an undead, draining their life force to heal yourself.
 If targeting an unwilling creature they make a Stamina save against your Willpower.
 On fail they take 2 wounds in damage and you regain 1 wound of health.

+#### Undead Vitality
+*Requires 2 Stamina, 5th Level*

+When you long rest, for every healing surge you regain that exceeds your maximum you instead gain temporary wounds equal to the excess healing surges.

+#### Sleepless
+*Requires proficiency in Exhaustion*

+When targeted by the _Sleep_ spell you count as having twice as many wounds.
+For any other effects that cause you to fall asleep you add 3 superior dice to the saving throw.
+You only need 4 hours for a long rest instead of 8.

+___
+### Abyssal
+Only those blessed by a powerful demon can take these feats

+#### Elder Sight
+*Requires 2 Willpower*

+You permanently gain the benefits of the spell _Dark Sight_, and gain 1 proficiency in Perception.

+#### One with Shadows
+*Requires proficiency in Stealth*

+While not in direct sunlight you have expertise in Stealth.
+While in dim light or darkness you can spend 5 AP to become invisible.
+The invisibilty ends when you move or take an action.

+#### Eldritch Force
+*Requires proficiency with Curse spells, 8th Level*

+When casting Eldritch blast at 1st level or above you add 1 wound to the damage.

+#### Fiendish Trickery
+*Requires proficiency in Sleight of Hand*

+When targeted by a damaging attack, maneuver or spell you may add 1 Terrible die to their attack or spellcasting roll.
+You may do this a number of times equal to your Sleight of Hand proficiency, after which you must long rest before using this feat again.

 ## Items
 ### Consumables